On Trains & Buses

 There was a time when 218 offered a direct connection from Buxton to Sheffield that itself met the 118 from Stoke-on-Trent and Leek.
 That’s no more, and we now have a seven-day service starting from Bakewell.
 The weekday frequency is very usable, and the Sunday one varies according to season.
 Even with these changes, it’s good to know that it’s possible to get to Baslow Edge and surrounding hills without needing a car.

-Pairing these services together will get you from Preston to Skipton and back since destination displays get changed at Clitheroe without any passengers needing to change buses for a through-journey.
-There are four journeys in each direction on Sundays with other days seeing a largely hourly frequency though you need to watch the times since departures do not operate always at the same minutes past the hour.
+Here is a service that will get you from Preston to Skipton and back since destination displays get changed at Clitheroe without any passengers needing to change buses for a through-journey.
+There are five journeys in each direction on Sundays with other days seeing a largely hourly frequency though you need to watch the times since departures do not operate always at the same minutes past the hour.
 Still, it remains as useful a travel option for anyone wishing to explore Lancashire and Yorkshire countryside as it is for generally getting about the area and that is enough to get it added here.

 391 Macclesfield — Kerridge — Bollington — Poynton — Stockport